 Barons Court is a very friendly, welcoming and caring school and we believe that people achieve more when they feel happy, secure and valued.
 Our philosophy is to educate the whole person; we want children to enjoy their learning and we have high expectations for their academic, creative and social progress.
-Team working is very much part of the ethos at our school and there are high expectations of all staff, pupils and parents to work cooperatively to make a positive contribution to the life of our school.
+Community and team working is very much part of the ethos at our school and there are high expectations of all staff, pupils and parents to work cooperatively to make a positive contribution to the life of our school.
 There is a focused commitment on learning, which includes staff, pupils, families and the community - we are proud of what we do and achieve.

 The Government has set out its definition of British Values as:

 At Barons Court these values are reinforced regularly and in the following ways.

 |Ensuring that all children understand democracy and its importance.
 Encouraging pupils to support and participate in the democratic processes in England and understand how citizens can influence decision making through the democratic process.|